koyuspace/fossil/README.md

 You could also market it as a browser, that truely respects your privacy

 ### What can it do?
--fetch files from gopher servers (mostly successful) -display content in multiple tabs
+- fetch files from gopher servers (mostly successful)
+- display content in multiple tabs
--display gopher directorys
+- display gopher directorys
--display text files
+- display text files
--display unscaled images
+- display unscaled images
--some basic error handling
+- some basic error handling
+- Temporary per tab history (no I will not make it persistant)

 ### What can it NOT do?
--save files to disk
+- save files to disk
--display any menues (not my #1 priority right now, but I'll add them soon) -talk with anything that is not a gopher server
+- display any menues (not my #1 priority right now, but I'll add them soon)
+- talk with anything that is not a gopher server
--open http and mailto links in a browser/mail client
+- open http and mailto links in a browser/mail client

 ##How to build/install?
 This program uses gsettings and beacause of that requires a gschema to be installed which can be found in the data folder.